MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Install-MultiPoint-services.md

 #### Enable MultiPoint Services role service
-After you have installed Windows Server 2016 successfully login as Administrator.
+After you have installed Windows Server 2016 successfully sign in as Administrator.
 Use the Server Manager where you can enable MultiPoint Services.
 The Server Manager opens automatically at start-up.
 On the Dashboard select *Add roles and features* to enable MultiPoint Services and follow the instructions in the wizard.

 In the section for the installation type you might go either with the
 - Role-based or feature-based installation or